-- As of August 31, 2023.
-The notional amounts amortize over time except as described in footnote 2. - The notional amount does not amortize prior to the termination date. - "SIFMA" has the meaning attributed to such term in the related hedge agreement. - USD-SOFR, as defined in the related hedge agreement. - 75% of USD-SOFR-COMPOUND, as defined in the related hedge agreement. - 70% of USD-SOFR-COMPOUND, as defined in the related hedge agreement. - On July 1, 2023 LIBOR was discontinued and replaced by the official ISDA IBOR 'all-in' Fallback Rate.
+1 As of October 31, 2023.
+The notional amounts amortize over time except as described in footnote 2.

+2 The notional amount does not amortize prior to the termination date.

+3 "SIFMA" has the meaning attributed to such term in the related hedge agreement.

+4 USD-SOFR, as defined in the related hedge agreement.

+5 75% of USD-SOFR-COMPOUND, as defined in the related hedge agreement.

+6 70% of USD-SOFR-COMPOUND, as defined in the related hedge agreement.
+7 On July 1, 2023 LIBOR was discontinued and replaced by the official ISDA IBO

+On July 1, 2023 LIBOR was discontinued and replaced by the official ISDA IBOR 'all-in' Fallback Rate.
 The Fallback Rate for any Record Date (the date for which the Fallback Rate is valid) is determined by taking the overnight SOFR rate compounded in arrears over the same term of the existing LIBOR tenor, and adding the spread adjustment previously published for such Record Date Overnight SOFR Compounded over 1 or 3 Months; Spread adjustment is 11.448 bps for 1 Month LIBOR and 26.161 bps for 3 Month LIBOR.